-Come to Startup Weekend Food + Tech Boulder November 17-19, 2017, let’s make your prototype together (details are under the hood).
+Come to Startup Weekend Food + Tech Boulder November 17-19, 2017, let’s make a prototype together (details are under the hood).

 We brought a compact version of our extruder.
 We bought basic ingredients.
-We invited everyone to bring the waste they have at home (Coffee grounds, Orange peels, Fruit pulp) and do experiments.
-But nobody from food entrepreneurs was interested.
-Ups…
+We invited everyone to bring the waste they have at home (coffee grounds, orange peels, fruit pulp) and do experiments.
+But no food entrepreneurs were interested.
+Oops…

 NARROWING THE FOCUS

-All my emotions I invested into three-day work, and before Thanksgiving, we got a final product.
-Based on the results I wrote the report to mentors and investors:
+I poured all my emotions into three-days of work, and before Thanksgiving, we got a final product.
+Based on the results I wrote the following report to mentors and investors:

 We tested new ways to engage media against paid advertising and started to get free press.
 We plan to pursue this direction and collect pre-orders for a new formula.

-With the help of Registered Dietitian (former Sodexo executive), we studied USDA requirements for breakfast and lunch in schools meals programs and updated PLANETARIANAS formula to be accepted in public schools.
-Registered Dietitian is hired to select schools, facilitate tests to measure sales velocity and conclude first contracts.
+With the help of a Registered Dietitian (a former Sodexo executive), we studied USDA requirements for breakfast and lunch in schools meals programs and updated PLANETARIANS formula to be accepted in public schools.
+The Registered Dietitian was hired to select schools, facilitate tests to measure sales velocity and conclude first contracts.

 During Food+Tech Startup Weekend we offered food entrepreneurs in Boulder, CO an opportunity to use our technology as a platform, bring their waste and build products on top of it.
 We got tremendous interest from waste owners, support from laboratories (UofM & Russian Biotechnology Institutes are ready to host events), and a strong recommendation from mentors to focus on our core business until the competition is not so hot.

-During scale-up run at co-packer, we improved texture (lighter), color (brown-red) and coating (BBQ, Choco, Apple-Cinnamon).
-Got positive feedback as from focus group, so from our scientific advisors and industry professionals.
-Hope, you will like it too.
-The full-scale run scheduled on Jan-2018.
+During our scale-up run at the co-packer, we improved texture (lighter), color (brown-red) and coating (BBQ, Choco, Apple-Cinnamon).
+We got positive feedback from a focus group, as well as from our scientific advisors and industry professionals.
+We hope, you will like the product too.
+The full-scale run is scheduled for Jan-2018.

-Christmas season I spent in the mixed emotions.
-From one side we have a product.
-From another - the impact is much less than we expected.
-Are we revolutionaries or evolutionaries?
+Throughout the Christmas season, I had mixed emotions.
+One the one hand, we had a product.
+On the other, the impact was much less than we had hoped.
+Were we revolutionaries or evolutionaries?

-My reflections led to rewind the tape to the beginning.
-We forgot who we are.
-Are we people who want to gain?
-Is it that we bring to this world?
-Are we going to earn money and lay down on the sofa all the rest of our life?
+My reflections led me to rewind the tape to the beginning.
+We had forgotten who we are.
+Are we people who want to pursue personal gain?
+Is it that what we want to bring to this world?
+Are we just going to make money and kick our feet up?

-Or we want to make such an interesting business, that everyone is excited to come early in the morning?!
+Or do we want to build such an interesting business that everyone is excited to come in early?!
 Every day?
-Till the rest of the life?
+For the rest of our lives?

-I called to my investor and advisor Lisa Gansky, and she said exactly what I needed to hear:
+I called my investor and advisor, Lisa Gansky, and she said exactly what I needed to hear:

-- “You forgot, why you called our company PLANETARIANS…” - She replied.
-“You told me that Planetarians are people who think that using 100% of plants is planet friendly.
-Using 100% of plants is another way to make our meals wholesome.
-Using 100% of plants is a way to feed the growing population.
-Did you stop thinking, that using 100% of plants is a Win-Win for People and the Planet?!”
+“Aleh, you've forgotten, why you called our company PLANETARIANS…You told me that PLANETARIANS are people who think that using 100% of plants is planet friendly.
+That using 100% of plants is another way to make our meals wholesome.
+That using 100% of plants is a way to feed our growing population.
+Have you stopped thinking that using 100% of plants is a Win-Win for People and the Planet?!”